The Meaning of Numbers: The Number 119

 More Info on Biblical Meaning of 119

-The Greek thanatos (Strong's #G2288) is recorded 119 times in the New Testament's original manuscripts.
+The Greek thanatos (Strong's #G2288) is recorded 119 times in 106 Greek New Testament verses.
+It is utilized the most in the book of Romans (22 times) followed by Revelation (19) and Hebrews (10).
 It is always, in the King James, translated as "death."
-It is recorded the most in the book of Romans (22) followed by Revelation (19).
-One of its most well known uses is in Romans 6.
+Two of the most well known uses of the word are in Romans 6.

 For the wages of sin is death (thanatos); but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23, KJV).